canonical/checkbox/docs/tutorial/writing-tests/test-plan.rst

 .. warning::
-   While ``exclude`` is a list of regexes, so you can use a regex to exclude jobs, you should most likely avoid doing that as you may inadvertedly loose more jobs (and time) than you were aiming for.
-Try to always precisely match what you want to exclude, for templates, for example, use the template id whenever you can instead of regex matching the genrated id
+   While ``exclude`` is a list of regexes, so you can use a regex to exclude jobs, you should most likely avoid doing that as you may inadvertently lose more jobs (and time) than you were aiming for.
+Try to always precisely match what you want to exclude, for templates, for example, use the template id whenever you can instead of regex matching the generated id

 Mandatory Inclusions
 ====================